Euclideon/vaultclient/docs/Vault-Client-Quick-Start.md

 \newpage

 ## Purpose of this Guide
-This Quick Start guide provides the information that Earth subscribers need to start using Euclideon's Vault Client application.
+This Quick Start guide provides the information that Earth subscribers (those who have been granted access to Euclideon's *Earth* server) need to start using Euclideon's Vault Client application.
+Euclideon currently hosts several Vault Servers&mdash;the first iteration is called *Earth*, succeeded by *Mars*, *Jupiter*, and so on in the future, and is accessed by a specific Server URL.

+The Vault Server controls and issues licenses to the Vault Client for rendering and converting models and grants access to projects, but it does not store any model datasets.
+In most cases, you can host the Vault Server over an internet connection; however, it can also reside on an organisation's internal network.

 Before starting, please ensure you received an email from Euclideon with a software download link and login credentials.
+For the purpose of this guide, you will connect to Earth server: https://earth.vault.euclideon.com/.
 If you have any questions or suggestions, please contact Euclideon at <info@euclideon.com> or go to <https://www.euclideon.com/> to access our online support.

 Refer to the [**Euclideon Vault Client User Guide**](./UserGuide.md) for detailed coverage of the Euclideon Vault Client interface.